-Inside: Just in time for Thanksgiving, learn how to make Scrap Ribbon Pine Cone Turkeys from ribbon, pine cones, and pom poms.
-It’s the perfect nature craft for kids!
+Inside: Just in time for Thanksgiving, learn how to make a fun Pine Cone Turkey Craft for Kids with ribbon, pine cones, and pom poms.
+It’s the perfect fall nature craft for kids!

 Seeing as how I trudged through 4 different stores today searching for candy pumpkins—with no luck—it’s probably a good time to transition into Thanksgiving crafts.
 Soon, the pine cone bats will be packed away and these adorable Scrap Ribbon Pine Cone Turkeys will take their place!

-How to Make Scrap Ribbon Pine Cone Turkeys
+How to Make a Fun Pine Cone Turkey Craft for Kids

 My children love crafting with natural materials, and I always try to use what we have on hand (otherwise, crafts become too expensive).
 This craft uses short bits of scrap ribbon left over from other crafts, as do our popular Scrap Ribbon Tree Ornaments and Scrap Ribbon Pumpkin Suncatchers.

 To Make This Pine Cone Turkey Craft You Will Need

 Directions for Pine Cone Turkey Craft